 App developers will mainly handle two types of resources: Virtual Machines or Containers predefined to be launched or Applications based on other services, like Rshiny.
 Virtual Machines or containers are a set of packaged services ready to be launched in the EGI FedCloud infrastructure and that can be managed via a repository like EGI AppDB.
 The development of applications based on services like R shiny, what is very focused on providing R access using web interfaces, can also require a git repository that could be deployed directly in connection with the corresponding web portals.

 Finally, certain R services could require not only local resources but also external HPC resources.
-In such cases R must be installed in the external resource with specific libraries enabling remote R computing, as explained later.
+In such cases, R must be installed in the external resource with specific libraries enabling remote R computing, as explained later.

 Further details regarding integration and dependencies